 - Medical transportation.

 - Community inclusion and empowerment.

 A set of supplemental items ask about experience with employment services.

-To learn more about this survey and access it in English and Spanish, please visit CAHPS® Home and Community Based Services Survey on Medicaid.gov.
-No documentation for this survey is available on AHRQ’s Web site.
+To access this survey, supplemental items, and supporting documentation for survey administration, please visit CAHPS Home and Community Based Services Survey on Medicaid.gov.
+No documentation for this survey is available on AHRQ's website.